sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

       ]
     }

+### Caching
-It is RECOMMENDED that OpenID Providers provide cache information through HTTP headers and make the cache valid for at least one week.
+It is RECOMMENDED that OpenID Providers provide caching directives through HTTP headers for the Discovery endpoint and the `jwks_uri` endpoint and make the cache valid for at least one week.
 OpenID Providers SHOULD document their change procedure.
 In order to support automated transitions to configuration updates, OpenID Providers SHOULD only make non-breaking changes and retain backward compatibility when possible.
 It is RECOMMENDED that OpenID Providers monitor usage of outdated configuration options used by any OpenID Client and actively work with their administrators to update configurations.
-The above on caching and changes MUST be applied as well to the `jwks_uri` containing the OpenID Provider's key set.
+The above on caching and changes MUST be applied to the `jwks_uri` containing the OpenID Provider's key set as well.

+### Public keys
-The OpenID Provider MUST provide its public key in JWK Set format, such as the following example JWK Set containing a PKIoverheid certificate chain and its 2048-bit RSA key (example certificates abbreviated):
+The OpenID Provider MUST provide its public keys in JWK Set format, such as the following example JWK Set containing a PKIoverheid certificate chain and its 2048-bit RSA key (example certificates abbreviated):

     {
       "keys": [